-- only the Bái, but a number of Yúnnán's other minorities, gathering together in one of the most beautiful and serene settings in the foothills of the Green Mountains (Cāng Shān).
-See chapter 12. - Kurban Bairam (Kashgar): Celebrations are held in Muslim communities across China, but in Kashgar they involve feats of tightrope-walking in the main square and wild dancing outside the Idkah Mosque.
-The 4-day festival is held 70 days after the breaking of the fast of Ramadan, on the 10th day of the 12th month - (Dhul-Hijjah) in the Islamic calendar.
-It falls on January 13, 2006, and annually shifts backward by 12 days.
-See chapter 2. - Miáo New Year Festival (Xījiāng, Lángdé): The Miáo celebrate many festivals, but one of the biggest blowouts is the occasion of the Miáo New Year, usually around December.
-The celebration features songs, dances, bullfights, and lúshēng competitions, not to mention Miáo women gorgeously bedecked in silver headdresses engaging in various courtship rituals.
+This is a rare opportunity to see not only the Bai but a number of Yunnan's other ethnic minorities, gathering in one of the most beautiful and serene settings in the foothills of the Green Mountains (Cang Shan).
+See chapter 12.

+- Kurban Bairam (Kashgar): Celebrations are held in Muslim communities across China, but in Kashgar they involve feats of tightrope-walking in the main square and wild dancing outside the Idkah Mosque.
+The 4-day festival is held 70 days after the breaking of the fast of Ramadan, on the 10th day of the 12th month (Dhul-Hijjah) in the Islamic calendar.
+See chapter 2. - Miao New Year Festival (Xi Jiang, Langde): The Miao celebrate many festivals, but one of the biggest blowouts is the occasion of the Miao New Year, usually around December.
+The celebration features songs, dances, bullfights, and lusheng competitions, not to mention Miao women gorgeously bedecked in silver headdresses engaging in various courtship rituals.
 See chapter 12.